NEW ORLEANS, TEXAS, NEW MEXICO & ROUTE 66

 PRICE PER PERSON based on hotel room occupancy:

 $400.00 deposit due upon booking Balance due 45 days prior to departure

-Tuesday June 2 After breakfast we meet our local guide for a morning city tour of New Orleans.
-Explore the most important neighborhoods outside of the French Quarter, including the Garden District, Marigny, Bywater, 9th Ward, Treme, Central City, Irish Channel, Riverbend, Lower Garden District, Mid-City, Bayou St. John, etc. In addition, learn 300 years of history, fun facts, and plenty of folklore.This afternoon you have a choice; either a trip out to The Oak Alley Plantation or a tour of Mardi Gras World!
+Tuesday June 1 After breakfast we meet our local guide for a morning city tour of New Orleans.
+Explore the vibrant neighborhoods outside the French Quarter, including the Garden District, Marigny, Bywater, 9th Ward, Treme, Central City, Irish Channel, Riverbend, Lower Garden District, Mid-City, Bayou St. John, etc. Along the way, learn 300 years of history, fun facts, and plenty of folklore!

 Tour of Savannah

 Guided tour of San Antonio including entrance to The Alamo & San Antonio Missions National Historical Park

 Sandia Peak Tramway

 Tour of Santa Fe

 Oklahoma Route 66 Museum